uivlis/conditional-tokens/source/tournament-operator.md

 ```

 And also, as you are using a new account that has admin rights over the token, you need to set up that account in the `config.json`.

+Before deploying the markets with `npm run deploy` you should see your Token Balance and validate the market information.